 The Mediterranean diet focuses on pretty commonplace ingredients, meaning you might already be eating a Mediterranean diet without knowing it!

 Studies have shown that people who follow this diet reduce their risk for heart disease and stroke.

 Typical dishes from a Mediterranean diet are bursting with color.
 They center around a medley of vegetables cooked in olive oil and are complemented with moderately sized servings of fish or chicken and bread or whole grains.
-Given its strong dependency on natural ingredients, it's no wonder the diet has positive effects on your health.

 Notably, another one of the diet's main elements is that you share your meals with friends and family.
 This context, way less commonplace now than in previous decades, encourages strong relationships, which has proven positive health benefits.

 Here are 21 Mediterranean diet recipes anyone both on and off the diet can try: